D00ktora/f5l3i2b5D-3rV1-e2KaA-fD41-pisw3R2nd53u/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'pro-ect' is invalid and this project uses 'proect' instead.
+* The original package name 'pro-ect' is invalid and this project uses 'project' instead.

 # Getting Started